hendricius/the-bread-code/basics/faq.md

 #### When feeding the dough, what temperature should the water have?

+It depends on how fast you want the sour dough to be ready.
+Ultimately the water inside of your mother dough will cool down or heat up to match its surrounding temperature.
+Cold water will slow down the yeasts' and bacterias' activity.
+Whereas warmer water will fuel their activity and results in them working faster.
+If you only have little time until you want to start baking, use warmer water of 25 degrees.
+If you have all the time in the world and can bake the next day, use colder water of 15 degrees.

+It would be nice here to analyse what impact different temperatures have on the final taste.

 #### After a few weeks of not feeding, liquid started to appear on top of the mother dough

+This is natural.
+The yeast and bacteria have produced a lot of lactic acid and alcohol.
+Just remove the liquid and start feeding your dough again.
+Too much alcohol could result in your mother dough dying.
+Periods of 3 weeks can easily be survived by your mother dough.

 #### In which temperature should I store the mother dough?

+The temperature impacts on how long it takes until your mother dough is ready for baking.
+If you can wait for 7 days, store the dough somewhere in your kitchen.
+If you store the mother dough in a warmer environment it will be ready faster for baking.
+A temperature of around 18-25 degrees is advised.
+It would be really interesting to test whether a temperature of below 15 still allows for the mother dough to grow.
+Similarly very humid/super hot areas need exploring.

 #### I have a wheat starter but want to make a rye bread

+You can feed your starter any flour you like.
+You can just proceed and feed the rye to your wheat starter.
+That is totally fine.

 #### I have a rye stater and want to make a wheat bread

+You can feed the rye starter wheat as well.
+It doesn't make a difference.
+However when baking rye bread you will experience a much stickier dough.
+You might have to use more flour while shaping the dough.
+10% rye inside of your dough creates an additional flavour.

 #### What is the best temperature to bake the bread?

+A temperature of around 230 degrees is a good strategy to have a nice crust and at the same time fluffy bread.

+If the temperature is too high it could happen that your crust will be too big.
+At the same time the interior might not be baked yet.
+If the temperature is too low your crust won't be as nice and crispy.

 #### My bread does not rise properly in the oven

+This is a common problem and can have many issues.
+A few slight errors during the initial bake could have caused this.
+Let's investigate:

+If you used yeast, it could happen that your yeast was simply dead.
+This happens to me on around every 20th bake.
+I need 5 grams of yeast for the bake.
+The pack of dry yeast contains 7 grams.
+What I do is take the 2 grams that I do not need and place them in a bowl with warm sugary water.
+After 2 hours the water should have become a little bit bubbly.
+If not - then likely your yeast is dead.

+An other option could be that your shaping before baking is not done right.
+You want the bread to rise upwards in the oven, not to the left or right.
+To achieve that your shaping has to be done properly.
+You want to create tension on the surface of the dough.
+The moment you add a small crack to the surface the dough will naturally rise upwards not to the left or to the right.
+[This is a good tutorial on shaping your dough.](https://www.youtube.com/watch?v=ww78_SfGyQE&t=278s) Keep in mind that in the video the dough probably has 65-70% hydration.
+The more hydration you add the more difficult this becomes.
+With more hydration I find it very hard to ensure the bread does not turn out to be flat.
+Practice the shaping, this is the hardest part about baking.
+It will take a while to learn this.

+Did you score your bread when placing it in the oven?
+Scoring creates a week spot in the surface.
+That way your dough can rise upwards in the oven.
+The way you score your bread is also important.
+Score the top of the bread with cuts at an angle.
+Imagine two plates on top of each other.
+If you cut them vertically they might block each other.
+But when scoring at an angle they are not blocked and can rise more.

+How humid is your oven when baking the bread?
+If you have no humidity your crust can form too fast.
+That way the bread is not able to rise properly.
+You can either use a dutch oven, or a bowl with hot water.
+Boil the water before placing it in the oven for maximum steaminess.
+Remove the water at 50% of the bake to have a nice crust regardless.

 #### The interior of my yeast bread is somewhat hard and not fluffy